mercurius-js/mercurius/docs/api/options.md

   **Note**: If `routes` is false, this option does not have effects.

+- `jit`: Integer | Object.
+Configure GraphQL JIT compilation.
-- `jit`: Integer.
-The minimum number of execution a query needs to be executed before being jit'ed.
+  - `number`: The minimum number of executions a query needs before being jit'ed synchronously on the triggering request.
+  - `object`: Enable adaptive background compilation.
+Supported keys:
+    - `minCount`: Minimum hit count before a cached query is queued for background compilation.
+Default: `3`.
+    - `eluThreshold`: Compile only when Node.js event loop utilization is below this threshold (`0`-`1`).
+Default: `0.8`.
+    - `maxCompilePerTick`: Maximum number of queued queries to compile in one tick.
+Default: `1`.
+    - `maxQueueSize`: Maximum queued compilation candidates.
+Least-popular entries are dropped first when full.
+Default: `100`.
   - Default: `0`, jit is disabled.
 - `routes`: boolean.
 Serves the Default: `true`.
 A graphql endpoint is exposed at `/graphql`.